Academic Advising

 Pronouns: she/her/hers

-Specific student populations/areas of focus: Leading the Advising program, student parents
+Specific student populations/areas of focus: Leading the Advising program, student parents, military

 Bio: I got my undergraduate degree from the U of M Duluth campus and my Master’s from the U of M Twin Cities.
 I’ve worked in the Medical School since 2014 and the University since 2012.
 My husband, Aaron, and I have a son, William, who is a constant source of joy and entertainment.
-I enjoy various types of crafting (knitting and machine embroidery especially) as well as strategy board games (currently playing Gloomhaven), playing casual video games, and snuggling our senior dachshund, Winston.
+I enjoy various types of crafting, strategy board games, reading fantasy novels, playing cozy video games, and snuggling our dachshund, Oreo.

 Salient identities: I am a white, cisgender woman.
 I am bisexual and have a chronic illness that is an invisible disability in addition to generalized anxiety.